 We would like to thank Dr. Juan Ordonez for advising us on this project.
-Working with Dr. Ordonez has taught us how to be professionals and working in the academic field.
+Working with Dr. Ordonez has taught us how to be professionals and work in the academic field.

+We would like to thank John Kynoch and the MagLab faculty for allowing us to work on their cooling plant and for providing essential information to the success of this project.